Table of Contents

 5. Do universities outside the U.S. accept AP scores?

 Yes, many universities outside the U.S. accept AP scores.
-In fact, AP is recognised in admissions around the world.
+Admissions officials around the world recognise AP.